rextold/dap-agtracker/MOBILE_DEPLOYMENT_GUIDE.md

 ## Overview

-This guide covers converting the Dag-ag Tracker PWA into a native Android APK using Capacitor framework.
+This guide covers converting the Dap-ag Tracker PWA into a native Android APK using Capacitor framework.
 The app is fully prepared for mobile deployment with offline functionality, native features, and optimized UI.

 ## Prerequisites